preservim/vim-markdown/README.md

 -   `g:vim_markdown_no_extensions_in_markdown`

-    If you want to have a link like this `[link text](link-url)` and follow it for editing in vim using the `ge` command, but have it open the file "link-url.md" instead of the file "link-url", then use this option:
+    If you want to have a link like this `[link text](link-url)` and follow it for editing in vim using the `gy` command, but have it open the file "link-url.md" instead of the file "link-url", then use this option:

         let g:vim_markdown_no_extensions_in_markdown = 1